farhaven/dwm-gbe/README.md

-dwm - dynamic window manager
+dwm-gbe - dynamic window manager
 ============================
-dwm is an extremely fast, small, and dynamic window manager for X.
+dwm-gbe is an extremely fast, small, and dynamic window manager for X, forked from suckless.org's excellent dwm window manager.

 Requirements